Economic Injury Disaster Loans (EIDL) for Small Businesses

 How to Apply for a Disaster Loan

 You can apply for an SBA disaster loan online, by mail, in person at a disaster center, or by calling the SBA Customer Service Center at 1-800-659-2955.
 The SBA recently introduced a streamlined application process.
 Click here to access the application.

 Be sure to have your financial statements on hand before you apply.
-Among other things, you’ll be asked for information about your revenue and cost of goods sold, for the twelve months prior to the date of the disaster, which was January 31, 2020 per the SBA.
+Among other things, you’ll be asked for information about your revenue and cost of goods sold, for the twelve months prior to the date of the disaster.
+The SBA defined January 31, 2020 as the disaster date.

 What Happens Next?

 After you submit your loan application, an SBA loan officer will review your credit, verify your eligibility, and approve or deny your loan application.
 If your application is approved, congratulations!
 It’s time to move on to the loan closing process and receive funding.

 What Else Should I Do?